OFA-Sys/OFA/README.md

 # Citation
-Please cite our paper if you find it helpful:)
+Please cite our paper if you find it helpful :)

 ```
 @article{wang2022OFA,